asimihsan/notes/[frwk] ios_notes.md

 -	p37, fig 3-1: state changes in iOS app.
 -	p39: fig 3-2: launching an app into the foreground.
 -	p40, fig 3-3: launching an app into the background. no UI, just handles events. can tell on `applicationState` property of shared `UIApplication` object (p41).
--	p42: what to do in app delegate's `application:didFinishLuanchingWithOptions:`.
+-	p42: what to do in app delegate's `application:didFinishLaunchingWithOptions:`.
 	-	check launch options dictionary, why was app launched.
 	-	initialize critical data structures.
 	-	prepare window and views.